INVESTMALIN/mon-equipe-ia-windsurf-v4/docs/FICHE_LOGEMENT_LITE.md

 )

 -- RLS Policies
-ALTER TABLE fiche_logement_light ENABLE ROW LEVEL SECURITY;
+ALTER TABLE fiche_lite ENABLE ROW LEVEL SECURITY;
-CREATE POLICY "Users can only see their own fiches" ON fiche_logement_light FOR ALL USING (auth.uid() = user_id);
+CREATE POLICY "Users can only see their own fiches" ON fiche_lite FOR ALL USING (auth.uid() = user_id);
 ```